 This course is an introduction to the field of ethics.
 Course examines various contemporary ethical questions including abortion, violence, and proper relationship to Mother Earth.
 Besides introducing various schools of ethics, emphasis will be placed on Native American perspectives regarding ethical questions.
 (Previously known as PHI 202) Prerequisite: ENGL 1010 or consent of instructor

 BSAD 2520 PRINCIPLES OF MARKETING (3)

-A study of the development of an effective marketing program including consumer behavior, product, pricing, distribution, and promotional strategies.
-(Previously known as BUS 217) Prerequisite: BSAD 1050
+A study of the development of an effective marketing system including consumer-behavior, product, pricing, distribution, and promotional strategies.
+(Previously known as BUS 217)

 BSAD 2540 PRINCIPLES OF MANAGEMENT (3)